DataDog/documentation/content/account_management/faq/do-you-support-custom-domains-for-each-of-my-sub-organizations.md

 kind: faq
 ---

-Yes, [email the Datadog support team][1] to enable custom sub-domains.
+Yes, [email the Datadog support team][1] to enable custom subdomains.

 [Learn more about multi-organization][2]